chemardes/PDESolvers/README.md

 ## 🧠 Limitations
 - The package currently supports only one-dimensional PDEs.
 - Currently limited to vanilla European options.
-- GPU acceleration only implemented for finite difference methods.

-> 📝 **Note:** The Python and C++/CUDA libraries are currently developed as separate components and are not integrated.
-The Python library can be used independently via PyPI, while the GPU-accelerated solvers are available as a standalone C++/CUDA project.

 ## 🔒 License
 This project is licensed under the Apache License 2.0.
 See the [LICENSE](./LICENSE.md) file for details.